cilium/cilium/Documentation/cmdref/cilium-agent.md

       --enable-l7-proxy                                           Enable L7 proxy for L7 policy enforcement (default true) --enable-local-node-route                                   Enable installation of the route which points the allocation prefix of the local node (default true)
       --enable-local-redirect-policy                              Enable Local Redirect Policy
+      --enable-masquerade-to-route-source                         Masquerade packets to the source IP provided from the routing layer rather than interface address
       --enable-monitor                                            Enable the monitor unix domain socket server (default true) --enable-nat46x64-gateway                                   Enable NAT46 and NAT64 gateway
       --enable-node-port                                          Enable NodePort type services by Cilium